 I am originally from England but have lived in the United States for the past two decades.
 I am able to easily switch between various British accents and standard American.
 Add to that, strong family connections to Australia and South Asia, as well as having made the state of Hawaii my home for several years, and I feel I offer a unique knowledge-base.

 I have a B.A. in Theatre from Rose Bruford College of Theatre and Performance.
 For the past 12 years I have worked as a voice actor narrating for clients such as Microsoft and voicing roles in video games like Nancy Drew: The Shattered Medallion.
-As an audiobook narrator, I have narrated over 80 titles for publishers such as Tantor Media and Harper Audio, as well as many indie authors.
+As an audiobook narrator I have narrated over 100 titles for publishers such as Tantor Media, Blackstone and Harper Audio, as well as many indie authors.
 I have a knack for Science Fiction & Fantasy, as well as YA and Romance.
+In 2019 I was nominated for an Independent Audiobook Award for Best Female Narration.

 I reside in Hawaii, so my days off are spent snorkeling, paddling and whale watching.
 In the evenings I love to curl up with a good book, or play board games.